afaruque30/FrogHats_FP/README.md

 # Final Project (APPLE UNLEASHED)- Frog Hats
 #### Kevin Cheng, Abdullah Faruque, Jason Zhou

+## Song of the week
+Sunshine - Whethan

 ## Project Description
 The main goal of the project to transform YoRPG into an actual game, playable in the terminal with much more content.
 New content includes: